freenas/freenas-docs/userguide/sharing.rst

   :menuselection:`Services --> SMB`.

 * When the :guilabel:`Browsable to Network Clients` box is checked (the default), the share will be visible in the server's browse list.
-In the context of the special [homes] share, unchecking this box will hide the [homes] share so that only the dynamically generated home share with the authenticated user's name [%U] will be visibile (in contrast with [homes] and [%U] both being visible.
-The presence of a share in the user's browse list does not indicate that the user has read or write permissions on the share.
+If the share is is flagged as a :guilabel:`home share’, unchecking this box will hide the [homes] share so that only the dynamically generated home share with the authenticated user's name will be visible (in contrast with [homes] and [<username>] both being visible).

+  The presence of a share in a user's browse list does not grant the user
+  read or write permissions on the share.
 Users are still able to directly access and map shares that are not visible in the browse list by using the share's UNC path.
 Hence, this option is of limited security utility.

 * If some files on a shared volume should be hidden and inaccessible to users, put a *veto files=* line in the